akhemkaUSF/linkedin-college/control_flow.md

 - The program always returns to the **Main Menu** after completing any branch.
 - Input and output are strictly line-driven, following the prompts.
-- Accounts are persistent across runs via `accounts.txt`.
+- Accounts are persistent across runs via `data/accounts.txt`.
+- Runtime files (input scripts, connections, profiles, logs) live under the `data/` directory.
+- The program sets `RETURN-CODE` to `0` before exiting.